A few hints and tips to help you make the most of your visit to the Hull History Centre:

 - If you are doing your family tree bring your notes with you.
 We have volunteers who run the Family History Help Desk on the first and third Thursday of the month.

-- Check our online catalogue - although not every item in the collections is described it does provide information about more than 310,000 documents and should help to identify relevant collections and resources
+- Check our online catalogue - although not every item in the collections is described it does provide information about more than 310,000 documents and should help to identify relevant collections and resources.

 - Some material is available on microfilm - check our microfilm collections.
-To consult these records we recommend that you phone us (01482 317500) prior to your visit to reserve one of our state-of-the-art microfilm readers.
+To consult these records we recommend that you phone us (01482 317500) prior to your visit to reserve one of our microfilm readers.

 - If you are visiting from outside of Hull, there is a list of nearby hotels that may be useful.